cybertraining-dsc/fa20-523-316/project/project.md

 - [x] see issues in github and do not close them if you have not fixed them
 - [x] you have obviously not run a grammer and spell checker such as grammerly on the entire paper
 - [ ] section hedares must not have :
+- [ ] remove plan section or is this supposed to be not a final paper?
 - [x] content is not spell checked.
 Suggestion: use grammarly

 - [x] please use proper refernce citations, they must be cited in text not cited see our template